nirnayroy/nirnayroy/README.md

 - Validator infrastructure and on-chain sequencing

 ## 🎯 5-Year Vision
-Work at the cutting edge of distributed systems, information theory, game theory, AI, and bioinformatics — collaborating with top researchers and builders to create systems that expand human capability.
+Work at the cutting edge of distributed systems, AI, and blockchain infrastructure — collaborating with top researchers and builders to create systems that expand human capability.

 ## 💬 Background & Personal Notes
 I transitioned from data science after realizing I wanted to build foundational systems rather than produce generic AI products.
 A fraud incident in April 2024 reshaped my perspective on security, trust, and resilience — and motivated me to focus on meaningful technical problems and personal growth.